-- (a) The classification system allows the employment of female officers and non-commissioned officers according to their capabilities, training and experience and provides them with skills, capacity and personal improvement. - (b) The following criteria are taken as a basis in the preliminary and reclassification of female officers and non-commissioned officers: - (I) Personnel requirement of the arms - (II) Health conditions of the personnel - (III) Intellectual capabilities of the personnel - (IV)Education level, experience, personal talents and interests of the personnel - (V) Physical profile - (VI) Personal preferences - (c) Female officers who are currently at combat arms in the Armed Forces can be reclassified to be transferred to auxiliary arms by considering the abovementioned criteria.

-(d) Female officers in air forces are not reclassified as long as they fulfil the flight requirements for their duties.
+- (a) The classification system allows the employment of female officers and non-commissioned officers in accordance with their capabilities, training and experience and provides them with skills, capacity and personal improvement. - (b) The following criteria are taken as basis in the preliminary and reclassification of female officers and non-commissioned officers: - (I) Personnel requirement of the arms - (II) Health conditions of the personnel - (III) Intellectual capabilities of the personnel - (IV)Education level, experience, personal talents and interests of the personnel - (V) Physical profile - (VI) Personal preferences - (c) Female officers who are currently combatant in the Armed Forces can be reclassified to be transferred to auxiliary arms by considering the abovementioned criteria. - (d) Female officers in the air force are not reclassified as long as they fulfil the flight requirements for their duties.